Intelli-Car/CarND-Capstone/README.md

 - Car stops at traffic lights when needed.
 - Depending on the state of /vehicle/dbw_enabled, Car stop and restart PID controllers
 - Publish throttle, steering, and brake commands at 50hz.
+- Finally for Simulated Track 1 we tested with velocity 40 Kmph and for track 2, 10 Kmph as the default velocity given in corresponding launch file.[I will double check this and remove this comment after that]

 ### 2. System Architecture Diagram

-Following diagram describe the overall system archicture showing ROS nodes and topics used to communicate the different part of a 'Self Driving' vehicle susbsystems
+Following diagram describes the overall system archicture showing ROS nodes and topics those are used to communicate among different parts of this 'Self Driving' vehicle susbsystems for this project
 ![alt text][image0]

 #### 2.1 Traffic Light detection Node